maffblaster/gentoo-blog-hugo-tyrian/README.md

-# hugo-theme-gentoo-tyrian
-Gentoo Tyrian theme for Hugo
+# Gentoo Tyrian theme for Hugo

+A Gentooesque static blog theme for Hugo.

+Part of the every developer should have a blog initiative.

+Copyright (c) 2017 Matthew Marchese